HyoungsungKim/ECC-PoW-project/README.md

     - Then 5001~10000 are duplicated
   - It is very rare because range of random generation number is 0 ~ 2^64 -1
 - Every attempt use different LDPCNonce which is generated randomly
-  - Heuristically it is faster(Need more test)
+  - Empirically it is faster(Need more tests)

 ### 2019.09.20 Difficulty change is implemented